SNUG Singapore Call for Papers is closed. For further information please contact firstname.lastname@example.org

-Reflecting SNUG’s commitment to technical excellence, all papers are peer reviewed by the SNUG Technical committee, composed of both experienced users and Synopsys experts.
-If your proposal is accepted, a Technical Committee member will be assigned to work with you to help you create and deliver an exceptional paper and conference presentation that will enhance your professional standing and reflect favorably on your company or university.
+Reflecting SNUG’s commitment to technical excellence, all conference papers are peer reviewed by the SNUG Technical Committee.
+If your proposal is accepted, a Technical Committee member will work with you to help you create and deliver an exceptional paper and conference presentation.

 Please carefully read the following notice before submitting your written materials to the SNUG program.

 By submitting materials to the SNUG program you and your employer are giving Synopsys the following rights: (1) to reproduce, publish and distribute the submitted materials on the SNUG web site for access by Synopsys employees, contractors, and licensees.

 It is your responsibility to confirm that your employer agrees to the use described above.
 You and your employer reserve the right to modify the submitted materials at any time.
 Synopsys shall reproduce any copyright or other legal notices that you include in your submitted materials.
 Synopsys will not use your submitted materials for product marketing purposes without first obtaining your express written consent.